splunk/public-o11y-docs/gdi/get-data-in/rum/android/configure-rum-android-instrumentation.rst

    * - :code:`enableDebug()`
      - Activates debug mode.
 This feature is inactive by default.
 Activating debug mode activates the OpenTelemetry logging span exporter, which might be useful when debugging instrumentation issues.
    * - :code:`enableExperimentalOtlpExporter()`
      - Activates the experimental OTLP exporter.
-The exporter is not compatible with disk buffering.
-This is deprecated in Splunk RUM as of January 30, 2025.
-Although this setting continues to function, it might be removed in a future version and has been superseded by the OTLP exporter.
+The exporter is not compatible with disk buffering. ``enableExperimentalOtlpExporter()`` is deprecated in Splunk RUM as of January 30, 2025.
+Although ``enableExperimentalOtlpExporter()`` continues to function, it will be removed in a future version.
+It has been replaced with the OTLP exporter.
 See :ref:`rum-deprecations`.

 .. _android-rum-instrumentation-settings: